dingw00/ood_rob_eval/README.md

 ### Perturbations
-The supported functional perturbations along with their hyperparameters are listed here.
-Please click [this link](results/eval/severity_levels/perturbed_samples_demo) to see the perturbed images under different perturbations of 5 severity levels.
+The supported functional perturbations along with their hyperparameters are listed below.
+Please click on [this link](results/eval/severity_levels/perturbed_samples_demo) to see the perturbed images under different perturbations of 5 severity levels.
+We have uploaded the [corrupted datasets for CIFAR10](https://huggingface.co/datasets/dingw/corrupt_ood_cifar10) and [ImageNet-1k](https://huggingface.co/datasets/dingw/corrupt_ood_imagenet1k) benchmarks respectively in huggingface.
 <table>
   <tr>
     <th align="center">Group</th>